 No. Distance education programs do not meet the requirements to obtain a student visa in Canada.
 However, some of our in-class branches do accept international students.
 If you are interested in studying with CSNN with a Canadian Student Visa, please contact the following branches:

-Distance Education students do not attend practical sessions as the in-class students do.
+As of June, 2021, Distance Education students do not attend practical sessions as the in-class students do.
 These sessions are not clinical hours.
 They are held in a classroom setting and provide an opportunity for students to present the findings of their case studies and receive feedback from the instructor, and from other students.
 Distance Education students have an instructor to call upon should they require help with these, or any other, assignments.
 There are a few practicals in which mandatory information is provided that does not involve case studies.
 That information is provided to Distance students in the form of notes.

 Our Natural Nutrition Program and the Natural Nutrition Introduction Package are delivered on-line.
 All other CSNN distance education workshops are done by mail and/or fax.